AbeHandler/SpringRA/README.md

 - It should be possible to complete the deliverable in 2 full days of work, more or less.
 If it seems like the deliverables are too demanding or not demanding enough, the RA and the supervisor can adjust as needed.

 ## Important deadlines and weekly time table
-- The supervisor will review weekly deliverables every **Friday at 5:00 PM**
+- The supervisor will review weekly deliverables every **Friday at 5:00 PM**.
 - The RA is responsible for submitting all weekly deliverables to this repo by **Friday at 5:00 PM**.
-- The RA supervisor will email a copy of the weekly `report.md` to the **Graduate Program Director** by Monday at 5:00 PM.
+- The RA supervisor will email a copy of the weekly `report.md` to the graduate program director by **Monday at 5:00 PM**.

 ## Project plan